 Depending on your county, eviction hearings typically occur within 2-3 weeks of the filing of your cases.
 You'll receive an automated reminder a day or so before court so that you don't forget.
-Once our attorneys attend the hearings, they will also update your cases in the system by noting the outcome for each case: Possession granted; Case Dismissed; or the hearing was Continued to a new day/time.
+Once our attorneys attend the hearings, they will also update your cases in the system by noting the outcome for each case: Possession granted; Case Dismissed; or if the hearing was Continued to a new day/time, you'll see that as well.
 If your property is located in an Admin County, our attorneys will review, prepare, and file your evictions, but someone from your property will need to attend the hearing.
 Your processor will coordinate the details with you.

 Who is my team?

 Afterwards we will make sure you know the outcomes of your case(s)

 and you will receive a reminder to come back and request the writ of possession.

 When the Eviction Team receives the request of WRIT of possession we go back to work

 After the appeal period has expired, you will receive an automated reminder to come back to the website and request any Writs that are needed.
 Writs are not prepared automatically, so be sure to come back and specifically ask us to prepare those that are needed.
 When you do, we prepare and file the Writs, then pay the court fees up front and invoice them back to you.

 After the Clerk receives the paperwork fro the Writs of Possession you requested, they will process and forward them to the local Sheriff.
 This can take a few days.
 Once the Sheriff receives the Writs from the Clerk, the Sheriff should contact the property directly within 5 days to schedule a lockout.

 Flat Rate Cost